 Required fire resistance class

-The fire resistance class for given building elements is determined on the basis of the table below, which can be found in the Regulation of the Minister of Infrastructure of April 12, 2002 on the technical conditions to be met by buildings and their location.
+The fire resistance class for given building elements is determined on the basis of the table below, which can be found in the Regulation of the Minister of Infrastructure of 12 April 2002 on the technical conditions to be met by buildings and their location.

 fire resistance class of building elements

-Steel section massiveness index
+Steel section mass index

 Cross-sectional area: A = 46.1 cm 2 = 0.00461 m 2

-Circumference: U = 0.884 m
+Perimeter: U = 0.884 m

 Design critical temperature